BartMassey/hackaday-tutorial/README.md

 * It would have been nice to have the book drawing enlarged and cleaned up so that it was more readable.

 * Apparently Freecad 0.12 had trouble with units.
-I followed the book drawing and used inches for everything.
+With 0.16R I followed the book drawing and used inches for everything.
 Seemed to work fine.

 * The construction of the slot in the base should really be explicitly such that the center of the slot hits the